EMSC-CSEM/webservices101/README.md

 	 > 1. Find how many testimonies EMSC has collected for the  M7.1 Puebla, Mexico earthquake
 	 > 2. Get all testimonies

+Everytime we can complete the tutorial :
+ * via the GUI of web services,
+ * or via a scripting approach and the [Jupyter Notebook](https://github.com/EMSC-CSEM/webservices101/blob/master/emsc_services.ipynb) gives you a complete walkthrough with python and linux shell.

 ## Real Time event Notification

 To get EMSC events in real time, you can use a websocket client that listen to *ws://www.seismicportal.eu/standing_order/websocket*.
 The python program [seismicportal_listener.py](https://github.com/EMSC-CSEM/webservices101/blob/master/seismicportal_listener.py) gives you one example.

-Just run :
+To test ti just run :

 ```python seismicportal_listener.py```